mc-er/dact-sRNAs/README.md

 ```

-## Extract smallRNA windows of interest
+### Extract smallRNA windows of interest
-A window of interest is defined as a 100 bp window that contains at least 10 read in any sample.
+We then define a window of interest as a 100 bp window that contains at least 10 read in any sample.
 These windows were extracted using the following steps:
 - merging all sample `bedgraph` files
 - filtering for windows with at least 10 reads in any sample (column 4)
 - extracting the first three columns (chromosome, start, end)